mitro54/DAIS/README.md

 #### Database Querying (`:db`)
 Execute SQL queries directly from the terminal.
-DAIS auto-detects credentials from your project root.
+DAIS auto-detects credentials and **anchors them to your project root** (via `.env` discovery).

+**Core Reliability:**
+- **Zero-Pollution**: Installs drivers like `psycopg2` or `mysql-connector` into a private `.venv` managed by DAIS.
+- **Auto-Retry**: If a driver is missing, DAIS offers to set up the environment and re-runs your query automatically upon success.
+- **PTY-Safe**: Handles raw terminal carriage returns and non-blocking prompts for a smooth SSH experience.

 **Supported Engines:**
 - **Postgres** & **MySQL** (Requires `.env` or system env vars)